Lowndes High School: Expansion

 The facility built in 1966 has undergone multiple expansions to accommodate continued growth in student population.

 In 2001, 17 classrooms were added to the freshman building.
 In January 2002, a $5 million cafetorium was constructed which significantly expanded seating capacity over the former space.
 The new structure also featured updated cooking and disposal technology and a full multi-purpose stage.

 In 2007, a new $8 million 49549 sqft gymnasium was completed.
 The former gym, built in 1966, seated approximately 1,600, while the new facility seats approximately 3,056.
 The building also contains five classrooms, locker rooms, and coaches' offices.
 The project was funded through SPLOST II.
 The gym was designed by Manley Spangler Smith Architects.

 In 2007 a new main road entrance to the school was opened on Norman Drive, along with a new front parking lot and office entrance.
 The old entrance on St. Augustine Road was closed due to congestion but is still used for large events.
 JCI Construction of Moultrie built the gym and Rountree Construction of Valdosta built the new entrance, new parking lot, and portico.

-In the summer of 2019, construction will start with the demolition of several buildings and replacing them on the schools existing footprint.
-After construction is completed, there will be a new Performing Arts Center, and more classrooms.
-The new school is expected to be completed before the 2021–2022 school year.
+At the start of the 2018–2019 school year, portions of the school, including most of the original school buildings that opened in 1966, were demolished to make way for the new building that started construction later that summer.
+The new building was completed and occupied with students and teachers by early 2022.
+The new additions to the campus includes a three-story building that includes a large performing arts center, media center, and state-of-the-art technology labs.